Eczema affects one in five school children in Singapore. Dermatologists and skin care experts reveal simple ways to ease the itch effectively

 Eczema isn’t caused by one single thing.
-“It’s a multifactorial disease caused by interactions between your genes and the environment, as well as your body’s immune system,” says Dr Rachael Teo, specialist in dermatology and consultant, Raffles Skin & Aesthetics.
+“It’s a multifactorial disease caused by interactions between your genes and the environment, as well as your body’s immune system,” says dermatologist Dr Rachael Teo.

 Dr Elisa Villa, a specialist in allergy and clinical immunology at Maggiore della Carita University Hospital in Novara, Italy, also shares: “Research show that 20 to 30 per cent of people with eczema lack a protein called filaggrin, which maintains epidermal stability and helps skin retain water.
 Filaggrin deficiency is caused by a genetic mutation.”

-Text: Delle Chan, Simply Her, February 2016 / Additional Reporting: Sylvia Ong
+Text: Delle Chan/Simply Her, Additional Reporting: Elizabeth Liew & Sylvia Ong